 Alternative read modes are available for testing the OTP.
 The OTP_CTRL0.PTM field enables these read options.
 Refer to Table 5 for a list of the read options.

-The read operation can made to automatically repeat by setting the NVM_CMD.LOOP bit to 1.
+The read operation can made to continuously repeat by setting the NVM_CMD.LOOP bit to 1.
 Vader will repeat the read operation until the LOOP bit is cleared.
 Note that the repeated read operation may consist of multiple actual OTP reads, depending upon NVM_CTRL.SIZE.

 The low-level timing of the OTP read pulse (PRD signal) can be manually controlled via the OTP_CTRL0.TM_PRD bit.